daviddoria/InteractiveImageGraphCutSegmentation/README.txt

 After you have cloned this repository, you will need to initialize the submodules: git submodule update --init --recursive

+If you ever update with 'git pull origin master', you must then do 'git submodule update --recursive'.

 Overview
 --------
 This software allows the user to "scribble" on the foreground and background of an image to seed a graph cuts based segmentation.